Definition of Software Quality – What is Software Quality?

 As you can see from the chart, the characteristics of quality in use (effectiveness, efficiency, satisfaction, freedom from risk and context coverage) cover how the user completes their task in a real life situation.
 Tying it together, operability (as a sub-characteristic of usability, see Figure 1) could be measured internally as in conformance to the Apple Human Interface Guidelines on Navigation Bars.
 This would contribute to or influence the operability measured externally, whereby users can navigate through a user story.
 Then, the ability of users to complete a user story would be measured by quality in use.
 Can they do it in four seconds (efficiency)?
 Do they make mistakes seven out of 10 times (effectiveness)?

 At this point you may be gasping for air, wondering how this fits in with CMMI and process quality.
 Your organization may be certified as CMMI-Level 5 or perhaps you are vetting organizations for procurement and you require that they have a CMMI-5 certification.
-As Figure 4 shows, process quality does fit into the overall scheme of quality.
+As Figure 2 shows, process quality does fit into the overall scheme of quality in software engineering.

 Born over a decade later, Agile attempted to solve this problem, focusing on the known fact that customers change their minds not on purpose, but because their understanding of what they want can sometimes only change if they see it in workable form.